valdeanda/NetAn/README.md

 # Network analysis
 We provide a single script  that use the output derived from [Metamis sofware](https://www.ncbi.nlm.nih.gov/pubmed/27887570) sofware, which is a directed and weighted adyacence list , and compute several statistics
 Adyacency list derived from another software can also be used.
-The input list must be in .txt extention
+Please note that the input adyacency  list must have**.txt** extention

 ## Example of directed adyacency list
 Separated by tab